gabrielmg7/gabrielmg7/README.md

 ### 💬 Talking about my stack...

-- Experience with the development of Web Apps with React.js + Typescript + Material-UI;
+- Practice with the development of Web Apps with React.js + Typescript + Material-UI;
-- Experience with the development of paginated RESTFUL APIs (modern practices w/ HATEOAS);
+- Experience with the development of RESTFUL APIs w/ Spring Boot (modern practices w/ Tests, Pagination, Health Check...);
 - Accustomed to practice SQL with MS-SQL Server/PostgreSQL;
 - Data modeling with CASE tools like Power Designer;
-- I also have practice in creating RPA's with Power Automate;
-- Development of automated and interactive screens with Excel & VBA.
+- Pipeline CI/CD with: Application Lifecycle Management with IBM-RTC; Container Orchestration with OpenShift; Continuous Integration with Jenkins + IBM-RTC; Continuous Deployment & Code Reviews with OpenShift; GitLabs as Repository;

 ### 🌱 I’m currently learning...